mike-flower/duke/README.md

 git status

 # If you have uncommitted changes to config files only:
-git stash push duke_run_myriad.R -m "My config"
+git stash push duke_run.R -m "My config"

 # Pull the bug fixes
 git pull origin main